epicweb-dev/epic-stack/docs/memory.md

 more about this decision in
 [the memory swap decision document](decisions/010-memory-swap.md).

-To modify or increase the swap file, check `other/setup-swap.js`.
+To modify or increase the swap file, check `.swap_size_mb` in `fly.toml`.
 This file is executed before running our app within the `litefs.yml` config.

 > **NOTE**: PRs welcome to document how to determine the effectiveness of the
 > swap file for your app.